How to Buy An Investment Property in New York City

 Other Ways to Make Money by Investing in NYC Real Estate

-Aside from buying a property and renting it out immediately (sometimes known as a turnkey property) you might try investing in a Real Estate Investment Trust.
+Aside from buying and renting a property immediately (sometimes known as a turnkey property), you might try investing in a Real Estate Investment Trust.

-A REIT allows investors to invest in commercial or residential property as well as mortgage loans.
+A REIT allows investors to invest in commercial or residential property and mortgage loans.

-NYC REITs tend to uniquely focus on commercial or retail holdings in prestigious properties like the Grand Central Terminal.
+NYC REITs focus uniquely on commercial or retail holdings in prestigious properties like the Grand Central Terminal.

-A REIT allows investors to access a group of properties that trade like a stock.
+A REIT allows investors to access properties that trade like stocks.
 This provides dividend income as well as diversification opportunities.

-They’re also prone to risk in rising interest rate climate.
+They’re also prone to risk in the rising interest rate climate.

 Can You Live Off Rental Income?

-If you collect a fairly large portfolio of around 15 apartments, chances are your rental income will be in the six figures.
+If you collect a relatively extensive portfolio of around 15 apartments, your rental income will likely be in the six figures.

 However, that income shrinks if you’re like the average investor buying only 1-2 properties.

-It is generally only good for a small amount of passive income.
+It is generally only suitable for a small amount of passive income.
 Compare sales prices to what you can rent it for so you don’t over-leverage yourself.

-Depreciation is one of the biggest benefits of rental properties.
+Depreciation is one of the most significant benefits of rental properties.
 The value of the structure can be depreciated over 27.5 years, shielding most of your rental income from taxes.

 Say you bought a condo for $800,000, and your share of the land under the building was worth $250,000.

-If you rent the apartment for $3,000 per month, your common charges and other monthlies are $1,000.
+If you rent the apartment for $3,000 monthly, your standard charges and other monthlies are $1,000.

 Your net rental income would be $2,000 per month or $24,000 per year.